jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ## Basic Simulation

-Now it's time to start implementing a basic modulator in Python.
+Before we get started on the modulator, I want to comment on my programming style.
+I like my modem simulations to be stupid simple.
+No fancy programming-language magic or crazy abstractions allowed.
+I want to be able to easily convert the simulation to a production-grade implementation in a hardware description language (Verilog/System Verilog) or low-level programming language (C), without thinking too hard.

 The three most common packages I use for communications simulations are `numpy`, `matplotlib`, and `scipy`.
 For this first one, we'll manage without `scipy`.

 ``` python
 import numpy as np